ikehirzel/cxx-utils/README.md

 # Current Status

-As of right now, the data container itself as well as json parsing are effective but still need further testing before being used in a production environment.
+As of right now, the JsonValue container itself as well as json parsing are effective but still need further testing before being used in a production environment.
 The projects is currently still in active development

 # To Do

-- **data.hpp**
+- **JsonValue.hpp**
-	- Make use of safer system for different data types
+	- Make use of safer system for different JsonValue types
 - **json.hpp**
 	- Add pretty-printing for JSON output
 - **validation.hpp**